Brand Hong Kong - Asia's world city

 • Avoid resting on vegetation, or at humid and dark places

-• Do not hang clothing on vegetation
+• Do not hang clothing on trees or vegetation

 • Do not feed wild or stray animals